-- Name: the unique name of the profile. - Size: the size of free space for the profile in giga bytes (GB). - Used: the size of used space for the profile in giga bytes (GB). - Volumes: the attribute values, which are tied to the profile. - Object count: shows the number of archived objects in the certain profile. - Description: represents a short description of the profile. - Read only: if this parameter is checked, it denotes that new objects cannot be created into the profile and the existing objects can only be read.
-The user with appropriate access rights checks this parameter to prevent changes of the profile content. - Write once, read many: if this parameter is unchecked, it denotes that content can be written and read many times.
-On the contrary, by checking the parameter, the content can be read many times, but can only be written once.
+- Name: the unique name of the profile.
+This data is required. - Description: a short description of the profile. - Size: the size of free space for the profile in giga bytes (GB). - Usage: the size of used space for the profile in giga bytes (GB). - Objects: shows the number of archived objects in the certain profile.

-- Stop adding objects: if this parameter is checked, it denotes that it is not possible to add content to the profile.
+- Options: enables the selection of the profile properties: - Read only: if this parameter is checked, it denotes that new objects cannot be created into the profile and the existing objects can only be read.
+The logged-on user checks this parameter to prevent changes of the profile content. - Write once, read many: if this parameter is unchecked, it denotes that content can be written and read many times.
+On the contrary, by checking the parameter, the content can be read many times, but can only be written once. - Stop adding objects: if this parameter is checked, it denotes that it is not possible to add content to the profile.
 On the contrary, by unchecking the parameter, it is possible to add content. - Used by: specifies under which class the selected profile is used.
 When the identifier value is not set, the profile is used on the level of the archive.
 Otherwise the profile is used only under the selected class.
-The user can enter either the classification code, the internal or external class identifier.